PramitSaha/pramit_saha.github.io/index.md

 ## About Me

 I am currently a doctoral student in the Department of Engineering Science at [University of Oxford](https://eng.ox.ac.uk/).
-I am fortunate to work with [Prof. Alison Noble](https://en.wikipedia.org/wiki/Alison_Noble).
+I am fortunate to be supervised by [Prof. Alison Noble](https://en.wikipedia.org/wiki/Alison_Noble).
 I received my Masters (MASc) in Electrical and Computer Engineering from the University of British Columbia (UBC), Vancouver, Canada, where I was a graduate research assistant in the Human Communication Technologies Laboratory (HCT Lab), supervised by Prof. Sidney Fels.
 I was awarded the prestigious Young Scientist Award by MICCAI Society for my work on deep learning-based silent speech interfaces.

 During my master's, I also worked with Prof. Bryan Gick, the director of UBC Interdisciplinary Speech Research Lab (ISRL) and the head of Department of Linguistics, UBC as well as Prof. Muhammad Abdul-Mageed, the director of UBC Natural Language Processing (NLP) Lab.
 Besides being a graduate research assistant, I also acted as the Treasurer and Executive Committee Member (2018-2020) of the ECE Graduate Student Association (ECEGSA).